-Pursuant to your recent request, CDM Smith is pleased to provide you with updated traffic and revenue ("T&R") estimates for The Illinois State Toll Highway Authority ("ISTHA").
-ISTHA operates a system of toll facilities in northern Illinois ("Illinois Tollway") as described below under "System Description" and "System Overview".
-It is our understanding that this update is intended to support the upcoming Toll Highway Senior Revenue Bonds, 2014 Series C with issuance expected in December 2014.
+Pursuant to your recent request, CDM Smith is pleased to provide you with updated traffic and revenue (T&R) estimates for The Illinois State Toll Highway Authority (ISTHA).
+ISTHA operates a system of toll facilities in northern Illinois (Illinois Tollway) as described below under "System Description" and "System Overview."
+It is our understanding that this update is intended to support the upcoming Toll Highway Senior Revenue Bonds, 2015 Series A with issuance expected in July 2015.

 As the Traffic Engineer for ISTHA, CDM Smith monitors traffic and revenue trends, prepares Revenue Certificates, and issues an Annual Toll Revenue Report.
 CDM Smith also conducts various traffic and planning studies and provides technical support for Illinois Tollway planning and operations.
-In April of 2013, CDM Smith submitted a comprehensive traffic and revenue study for the Illinois Tollway ("2013 Comprehensive Report"), presenting updated traffic and gross toll revenue estimates through 2040 as well as supporting materials.
-The 2013 Comprehensive Report was included in the Official Statement supporting the issuance by ISTHA of its "Toll Highway Senior Revenue Bonds, 2013 Series A." This report was later supplemented in May of 2014 in support of ISTHA's "Toll Highway Senior Revenue Bonds, 2014 Series B".
-The following report replaces the May 2014 update, and brings data sources, analysis, and projections current as of the date of this document.
+In April of 2013, CDM Smith submitted a comprehensive traffic and revenue study for the Illinois Tollway (2013 Comprehensive Report), presenting updated traffic and gross toll revenue estimates through 2040, as well as supporting materials.
+The 2013 Comprehensive Report was included in the Official Statement supporting the issuance by ISTHA of its "Toll Highway Senior Revenue Bonds, 2013 Series A," "Toll Highway Senior Revenue Bonds, 2013 Series B-1 (Refunding)," and "Toll Highway Senior Revenue Bonds, 2014 Series A (Refunding)."
+This report was later supplemented in May of 2014 in support of ISTHA's "Toll Highway Senior Revenue Bonds, 2014 Series B," and in October of 2014 in support of ISTHA's "Toll Highway Senior Revenue Bonds, 2014 Series C" and "Toll Highway Senior Revenue Bonds, 2014 Series D (Refunding)."
+The following report replaces the October 2014 update, and brings data sources, analysis, and projections current as of the date of this document.